mmbman/Katagiri/1987-06-06-Shobogenzo-Genjokoan-Talk-1-Part-1.md

 <a name="000"></a>
 #### 0:00 start of recording

-I would like to study [egolessness](glossary#egolessness) through [*Genjokoan*](topics#genjokoan), which you have had already… this book. (?)
+At this time, I would like to study [egolessness](glossary#egolessness) through [Dogen](glossary#dogen)’s teaching, particularly [*Genjokoan*](topics#genjokoan), for which you have the textbook.
 The title is, in English, “The Issue At Hand”.
-So at this time, would like to study egolessness - what is egolessness - through [Dogen](glossary#dogen)’s teaching, particularly Genjokoan, “The Issue at Hand”.
+(Transcriber’s Note: I do not know what translation Katagiri Roshi is using.)

 There are two crucial points in practicing and studying [Buddhism](glossary#buddhism) in general.
-First one is, practice of egolessness.
-I don’t know, how can I say... you don’t understand the practice of egolessness… Excuse me, probably you have a question how you should practice egolessness.
-But anyway, temporarily I’ll use the practice of egolessness.
+The first one is the practice of egolessness.
+I don’t know how I can say it; you don’t understand “the practice of egolessness”... or excuse me, probably you have questions how you should practice egolessness.
+But anyway, temporarily I’ll use [the term] *the practice of egolessness*.

-In the very first development of Buddhism, they used the term anatman - means “[no self](glossary#no-self)”.
-So no self, and egolessness, I use - almost same meaning.
-And in relation with idea of egolessness or no self, there is another teaching called [karma](glossary#karma).
+In the early development of Buddhism, they used the term *anatman* – that means “[no-self](glossary#no-self)”.
+I use *no-self* and *egolessness* with almost the same meaning.
+And in relation with idea of egolessness or no-self, there is another teaching called [karma](glossary#karma).
 This is a little bit complicated.
-If you see the idea of karma in terms of Buddhist history, it is very difficult for us to understand karma very clearly, because that idea has been connected with, what would you say, teaching of original Indian thought, based on Upanishad and Bhagavad Gita, et cetera.
-So [Buddha](glossary#buddha) didn’t ignore the original Indian thought; he accepted smoothly, but he digested that anatman in a different way.
-Well, I don’t want to explain this one now.
-So, I think you should remember: teaching of anatman or no-self is little bit complicated, if you try to understand what is the point of egolessness or no-self according to the development of Buddhist teaching.
-But I want to study egolessness focusing on “The Issue At Hand,” *Genjokoan*, taught by Dogen, now.
+If you see the idea of karma in terms of Buddhist history, it is very difficult for us to understand karma very clearly, because that idea has been connected with the teaching of original Indian thought, based on the *Upanishads* and *Bhagavad Gita*, et cetera.
+[Buddha](glossary#buddha) didn’t ignore the original Indian thought, he accepted it smoothly, but he digested that [concept of] *anatman* in a different way.
+Well, I don’t want to explain this now, so I think you should [just] remember that the teaching of *anatman* or *no-self* is little bit complicated, if you try to understand what is the point of egolessness or no-self according to the development of Buddhist teaching.
+But now I want to study egolessness focusing on “The Issue At Hand,” *Genjokoan*, taught by Dogen.

 #### 4:34

 The first crucial point in Buddhism is to practice egolessness or no-self.
-Simply speaking, egolessness or no-self is not to deny the existence of the self, but to go beyond; to go beyond, or to be free.
-To be free.
-Or, to go deeply into the self.
+Simply speaking, egolessness or no-self is not to deny the existence of the self, but to go beyond, or to be *free*.
+Or, to go *deeply* into the self.
 And then the deepest level of existence, ego or the self, is something cosmic, something universal, which is directly connected with your five [skandhas](glossary#skandha), six senses, and eight consciousnesses, et cetera.
-And experience it very clearly, and you can manifest it, without moving or without transform(ing) anything, just like a speck of dust.
-Or without breaking even a speck of dust.
-Self is self, but self is acting or manifesting completely in productive state of human actions.
+And [you can] experience it very clearly, and you can manifest it, without moving or without transforming anything, or without breaking [anything], even a speck of dust.
+Self is self, but self is acting or manifesting completely in [a] productive state of human actions.
 That is “cosmic self,” we say.
 If you go really deeply into the self, finally you can see.
 Okay?

-But temporarily we call (it) egolessness.
-That’s why, ego there, but no self, not ego.
+But temporarily we call [it] egolessness.
+That’s why, ego is there, but no-self, not-ego.
 “Not” in this case means to be free, to be not restricted by anything.
-The self is there, but self is not destroyed, or self is not restricted, but productive, very productive, from day to day.
+The self is there, the self is not destroyed or restricted, but [it is] very productive, from day to day.

-#### 7:35

-So, a little bit complicated, a little bit contradictory situation, if you try to understand the total picture of egolessness.
-So that is, intellectually, a little bit contradictory state of function of the ego, function of a self.
-So even though you study … all Buddhist scriptures, Buddha mentions to deny the ego, but on the other hand, Buddha emphasizes how important the ego is.
-So that ego is not the small scale of ego, but big scale of ego.
-So even though you study all the Buddhist scriptures, very contradictory situation of understanding of ego.
-So, two things.
-So, not merely deny or destroy ego.
-That is egolessness.
-But usually people misunderstand teaching of egolessness, regard it as a way to destroy, or ignore, or keep away from.
+So, it’s a little bit complicated, a little bit contradictory situation, if you try to understand the total picture of egolessness.
+That is, intellectually, a little bit contradictory state of the function of the ego, the function of a self.
+[If] you study all the Buddhist scriptures, Buddha mentions to deny the ego, but on the other hand, Buddha emphasizes how important the ego is.
+So that ego is not the small scale of ego, but the big scale of ego.
+So even though you study all the Buddhist scriptures, [it is a] very contradictory situation of understanding of ego.

+So [it is] two things.
+So [egolessness is] not merely to deny or destroy ego.
+Usually people misunderstand the teaching of egolessness, regard it as a way to destroy, or ignore, or keep away from.
 But it is not.

 #### 9:20

-So I think… first crucial point is to practice egolessness.
-Second crucial point is to see how you can practice it.
-So generally speaking, problem most people that have the chance to hear the teaching of Buddhism generally, based on two points, wisdom and compassion.
-I think all of you know.
+So I think the first crucial point is to practice egolessness; the second crucial point is to see how you can practice it.

+So generally speaking, probably for most people that have the chance to hear the teaching of Buddhism, it is based on two points: wisdom and compassion.
+I think all of you know [those].
 If you are asked by somebody, “What is Buddhism,” maybe you can say, “Buddhism is wisdom and compassion.”
-That is the contents, (the) quality of Buddha’s teaching.
-From generation to generation, for many, many years, Buddhism has been handed down to human beings in whatever ages we are facing.
-That is wisdom and compassion.
-But according to me, maybe wisdom and compassion is still theoretical, still pretty theoretical teaching.
-We can understand it, we seem to understand it, but compassion is not something … you understood exactly.
+That is the contents, the quality of Buddha’s teaching, [that] has been handed down to human beings from generation to generation, in whatever ages we are facing.

+But according to me, maybe wisdom and compassion is still a pretty theoretical teaching.
+We *seem* to understand it, but compassion is not something all of you understand exactly.
 So, I want to use another term.
-But this term probably make you more confusion.
+This term will probably make you more confused.
 That’s alright.
 But anyway, let’s see these two crucial points from a different angle.

-Wisdom is regarded as [enlightenment](glossary#enlightenment).
-Which you really see deeply into original nature of existence, or how world is structured.
-You try to see it.
-Then when you touch something deep, then you attain enlightenment, you say, “how wonderful world is.”
+*Wisdom* is regarded as [enlightenment](glossary#enlightenment) – in which you really see deeply into the original nature of existence, or how the world is structured.
+You try to see it, and then when you touch something deep, then you attain enlightenment, and you say, “How wonderful the world is.”
 Visually or emotionally or intellectually, something fills your heart.
 This is enlightenment.
 Alright?

-Enlightenment, and also compassion, is not merely kindness or friendliness; compassion is *salvation*.
+And also, *compassion* is not merely kindness or friendliness; compassion is *salvation*.
 Are you familiar with salvation?
-What do you understand (from) salvation?
-If I use term salvation, how do you feel?
+What do you understand [from the word] salvation?
+If I use the term salvation, how do you feel?

-**Person 1**: Being saved.
+**Person**: Being saved.

 **Katagiri**: Being saved.
 What do you mean, being saved?

-**Person 1**: Something will come from outside and save you.
+**Person**: Something will come from outside and save you.

 **Katagiri**: Oh, I see. *[Laughter.]* Alright, okay... that's fine.
-That is one way, fine.
-Any other.
+That is one way.
+Fine.
+Any other?

-**Person 2**: Separated from something undesirable.

-**Katagiri**: Some separated...

-**Person 3**: To be separated from something undesirable.
+**Person**: To be separated from something undesirable.

 **Katagiri**: Oh.
 Do you understand that one?
-Or no?

-**Person 4**: Do be saved from what you don't like.
+**Person**: To be saved from what you don't like.

-**Katagiri**: Oh, you don't like...
+**Katagiri**: Oh, what you don't like...
 I see.
 That's what she said.
 Okay, another one?

-**Person 5**: I see salvation as more positive.
+**Person**: I see salvation as more positive.
 Expressing gratitude and joyfulness...

 **Katagiri**: Great.
-That's interesting point.
+That's an interesting point.
 Okay.
-More positive, more positive.
-Positive life is including undesirable world or desirable world; anyway, including all.
-Otherwise you cannot express, manifest positive, productive life.
+More positive.
+Positive life is including the undesirable world or desirable world.
+Including all, otherwise you cannot express or manifest a positive, productive life.
 So that's one way.
 Any other?

 Speak up, that's alright.
 Anything?
-How do you understand?
+How do you understand it?

-**Person 6**: Traditionally it means redemption.
-It means being brought back from slavery.
+**Person**: Traditionally it means redemption.
+It means being bought back from slavery.
 That's the traditional meaning in the West.

-**Person 7**: Being brought back from the slavery of sin.
+**Person**: Being brought back from the slavery of sin.

-**Person 6**: *Bought* back.
+**Person**: *Bought* back.
 Somebody bought you back; you were in slavery and someone paid your price, and bought you back to freedom.

 **Katagiri**: Oh...
-That's in Christian...
+That's in Christianity...

 **Person**: Redemption.

-**Person 6**: Like a pawn shop.
+**Person**: Like a pawn shop.

-*[Laughter.]*
+*[Everyone laughs.]*

-**Person 6**: No, literally, that's the image!
+**Person**: No, literally, that's the image!

 **Katagiri**: Redemption.
 Is that okay?
-Do you understand now?
-Oh, all of you understand already, you know. *[Laughter.]*
+Do you understand that?
+Oh, all of you understand already. *[Laughter.]*

-Okay, that's...
-Any other person?
+Okay, any other person?

-**Person 3**: It could be also positively being included.
+**Person**: It could be also positively being included.

 **Katagiri**: Being included ...?